Krian–Legundi–Bunder–Manyar Toll Road

-Krian–Legundi–Bunder–Manyar Toll Road is a toll road that links Krian in Sidoarjo Regency with Manyar in Gresik Regency in East Java.
+Krian–Legundi–Bunder–Manyar Toll Road is a controlled-access toll road that links Krian in Sidoarjo Regency with Manyar in Gresik Regency in East Java.
 The toll road is planned to be connected with Tuban–Gresik Toll Road at north and Surabaya–Mojokerto Toll Road at south.
 This toll road was designed to link industrial areas in Surabaya metropolitan area.
 The connectivity of KLBM Toll Road and Sumo Toll Road is expected to boost investment in Gresik Regency.

 History

 The construction of this toll road was started in 2017 and consists of 4 sections: